joebadua/BoggleSolver/README.md

 It is a lot more efficient to store character-by-character rather than an entire string.
 With this, the program will a fast lookup time of O(n).
 For instance, the largest possible amount of characters a string could have as a word is 23 (corresponding to 23 characters in an alphabet).
 This means we will only have 23 comparisons.

 ### Searching through the tree
 In main.cpp, SolveBoard is what starts the searching.
+The Boggle board is a 4x4 char array.
 ```C++
 void SolveBoard(char board[][4],int steps[][4], Dictionary& dict, Dictionary& wordsFound, bool printBoard)
 {